This web page contains brief explanations of various offensive topics within the game of basketball.

 Wheel offense: Basketball offensive strategy that utilizes cutting and screening actions alongside continuity patterns to create scoring opportunities near the basket or near the high post elbow areas of the court.

-Youth basketball offense: Basketball offense that consists of simple plays and actions that can help young basketball players score points near the basket or from the perimeter.
+Youth basketball offense: Basketball offense that consists of simple actions that can help young basketball players score points near the basket or from the perimeter.